nrf-rs/nrf-hal/examples/wdt-demo/README.md

-# Watchdog timer demo - Timer
+# WDT demo

-This demonstrates the how the entire device can be set to automatically reset if certain conditions are not met within a certain period of time.
+This demo uses the watchdog timer (WDT) to show how the entire device can be set to automatically reset if certain conditions are not met within a certain period of time.
 In this case you have to press all 4 buttons at least once within a 5 second period to prevent a reset.

 > Can you spot an opportunity to crash the program?
 >